 “When you chose me –love chose– I finally came out from the big anonymity, out of the blue.”

-The great poet of love, with compliments to Pablo Neruda, was one of the main referents of the Generation of ’27, as well as a scholar and a first-class translator (thanks to his work, writers like Proust achieved a greater awareness in the Spanish speaking countries).
+The great poet of love, Pedro Salinas, was one of the main referents of the Generation of ’27, as well as a scholar and a first-class translator (thanks to his work, writers like Proust achieved a greater awareness in the Spanish speaking countries).

 Pedro Salinas, born in Madrid in 1891, lost his father at age six.
 As a devoted student, he began to study Law, but after a couple of years, he changed to Philosophy and Arts.
 His literary interests brought him to graduate as a Doctor, to publish his first poems in Prometeo magazine, along with the writer Ramón Gómez de la Serna, and to be appointed as the secretary of the Literature section of the Ateneo de Madrid.

-Later, he got to be at the Sorbonne in Paris and at the University of Seville (where he taught the great poet Luis Cernuda, too) and he applied for a year assistantship at the University of Cambridge, to settle back again in Madrid.
-During those years, he founded the Índice Literario magazine, promoted the free of metrics verse and actively collaborated with the Institución de Libre Enseñanza.
+Later, he worked at the Sorbonne in Paris and at the University of Seville (where he taught the great poet Luis Cernuda, too) and he applied for a year assistantship at the University of Cambridge, to settle back again in Madrid.
+During those years, Pedro Salinas founded the Índice Literario magazine, promoted the free of metrics verse and actively collaborated with the Institución de Libre Enseñanza.

 He was exiled at the end of the Spanish Civil War and died in the United States in 1951.

 Your presence and your shadow are absent one from another, and shadows give me and away.

 Within a man neither hope pushes nor memory tights.

 Tonight, green, red, blue, lightning-fast strange lights cross into your eyes.
 Is that your soul?